KennyPang04/website/README.md

 This repository contains all the code for my website!

-I am still relatively new to HTML and CSS so please let me know if I could change a few things!
+I am still relatively new to HTML and CSS so please let me know if I should change a few things!